Why are we creating Milkywire?

 Our short history

-Milkywire was founded in May 2018, in Stockholm.
+Milkywire was founded in May 2018, in Stockholm by Nina Siemiatkowski.
 A lot has happened since then.
-We’ve been to Africa.
-We got to know our first impacter.
-Then we got to know fifteen more.
-We developed our own content format and tested it.
-We learned a lot.
-We built the platform from the ground up, the development team has gradually joined the team since January 2019.
-We released an early version of this app in Q1 and learned some more.
-And after a year, we are still both doing a lot and are nowhere close to being done.
+Throughout 2018 we ran several user tests and then the development team has gradually joined the team since January 2019.
+We released an early version of this app in Q1 2019.
+Although we have made quick progress, we are nowhere close to being done.
 So keep an eye out for the next release and if you have feedback please share it with us.